 Boston Brahmin by Marriage

 The Forbes had made an early fortune in the China trade, built the transcontinental railroad and went on secret missions for Abraham Lincoln.
 They family made even more money investing in Alexander Graham Bell’s telephone.
 Allan Forbes headed Boston's State Street Bank and Trust Company in the 1950s.
 The family has its own quiet resort, Naushon Island, where a Forbes once grilled a stablehand on his thoughts about the Plantaganets.

-When Kerry ran for re-election to the U.S. Senate in 1996, his opponent was his distant cousin: William Weld.
+When Kerry ran for re-election to the U.S. Senate in 1996, he opposed was his distant cousin: William Weld.
 And when he ran for president in 2004, he was following in the footsteps of other Brahmin presidents and presidential aspirants: John Adams, John Quincy Adams, Henry Cabot Lodge, Jr., and Franklin Delano Roosevelt.

 Photo: William Weld, By Gage Skidmore, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=50569492.
 This story about the Boston Brahmin was updated in 2023.